ANprogw/FCCProjects/README.md

 # FCCProjects
-All projects that were made as part of the freecodecamp.org course.
+All projects that were made as part of the courses on freecodecamp.org